xenetis/docker-compose-examples/README.md

 ### 🧮 Analytics
 - [Matomo](matomo) - Matomo is the leading Free/Libre open analytics platform.
 - [Plausible](plausible) - Plausible is intuitive, lightweight and open source web analytics.
 No cookies and fully compliant with GDPR, CCPA and PECR.
-Made and hosted in the EU, powered by European-owned cloud infrastructure 🇪🇺.
+Made and hosted in the EU, powered by European-owned cloud infrastructure.